Women Only Tour

 Days 8-9 Kannur (Cannanore)

-Another morning safari into the National Park before we take a 4 hour drive back to the coast to Kannur on the north coast of Kerala.
+We take a 7 hour drive back to the coast to Kannur on the north coast of Kerala.
 Here we stay in small houses near the beautiful, secluded beach.
 During our stay here we hope to enjoy the traditional theyyam ritual which is performed most nights of the year somewhere around Kannur.
 Day 9 is a free day to relax on the beach or perhaps visit the St Angelo Fort in Kannur town.

 We have a 6 1/2 hour train ride this morning to Cochin.
 We spend the afternoon visiting Fort Cochin and soaking up the ambience in this wonderfully laid back town.
 We visit Jew Town, Mattancherry palace and the quaint Jewish synagogue.
 Kerala is famous for Kathakali, an intricate and stylised form of dance.
 We have the opportunity to see a short performance as well as watch the intricate makeup application beforehand.